rrodolfos/prestashop-nginx-scalable-vagrant-ansible/README.md

 > This implementation is intended for testing / PoC / educational purposes only, this solution is not ~~scalable or~~ secure enough for live / production environments.
 Use it at your own risk.
 Have fun!.

 ## Requirements
-The below requirements are needed to deploy and provision PrestaShop VM.
+The below requirements are needed to deploy and provision Shop and PrestaShop VMs.

   - [VirtualBox](https://www.virtualbox.org/)
   - [Vagrant](https://www.vagrantup.com/)